misrab/docs/Dai.md

 A number of unforeseen events could potentially occur such as a problem with the price feed from the Oracles or other unexpected event such as irrational market dynamics that cause variation in the value of Dai for an extended period.
 If confidence is lost in the system, the deflation rate adjustment or even MKR dilution could hit extreme levels and still not bring liquidity and stability to the market.

 **Mitigation:** The Maker community will need to incentivize a sufficiently large capital pool to act as Keepers of the market in order to maximize rationality and market efficiency as well as grow the Dai Credit System gradually at a steady pace.
 The Dai Foundation will also deploy its large capital reserves to act as a keeper, and this should ensure that even in the complete absense of any other well capitalized keepers in the early stages of the system, the Dai Foundation alone will be enough to keep the system rational.

+###Failure of centralized infrastructure

+The Dai Foundation will play a major role in the development and governance of the Dai Credit System in its early days - budgeting for expenses, hiring new developers, seeking partnerships and institutional users, interfacing with regulators and other key external stakeholders.
+Should the Dai Foundation fail in some capacity, for legal reasons or due to internal problems with management, the future of the Dai Credit System could be at risk without a proper backup plan.

+**Mitigation:** The Maker community exists partly to act as the decentralized counterparty to the Dai Foundation.
+It is a loose collective of independent actors who are all aligned by holding the MKR digital asset, giving them a strong incentive to see the Dai Credit System become a success.
+During the early phases of MKR distribution, great care was taken to ensure that the most important core developers all received a significant MKR stake.
+In the event that the Dai Foundation is no longer able to be at the forefront of continued development of the Dai Credit System, large individual MKR holders will be incentivized to fund developers, or develop themselves, in an effort to protect their investment.

 ##Conclusion
 The Dai Credit System was designed to solve the crucial problem of stable exchange of value in the Ethereum ecosystem and wider blockchain economy.
 We believe that the mechanism through which Dai is created, transacted and retired along with the direct Risk Management by MKR holders allows for self-interested Keepers to maintain the price stability of Dai over time in an efficient manner.
 Early economic modelling has resulted in positive feedback around this hypothesis and we expect the SimpleCoin research platform to yield even more informative data points.
 The founders of The Dai Credit System have established a prudent governance roadmap that is appropriate for needs of agile development in the short term but also coherent with the ideals of decentralization over time.
 The development roadmap is aggressive and focused on widespread adoption of Dai in a responsible fashion.
 We are excited about the prospects of The Dai Credit System and hope to get feedback and contribution from the entire blockchain community, as it will be crucial in realizing such a grand project.